In my short lifetime, I have heard more than one perfectly sensible person tell me they “can’t do” cheap toilet paper.

 HOT TAKE: if you think of fancy toilet paper as a small luxury, you are bad at thinking and should be punished.

-There are just so many better luxuries!
-You could skip the graying $6 steak on sale at the supermarket and go get an $18 marbled beauty from your local butcher?
+Because there are just so many better luxuries!
+Why not skip the graying $6 steak on sale at the supermarket and go get an $18 marbled beauty from your local butcher?
 Savor the two-hour process of cooking your dinner and eating it slowly while conversing with a dear friend?

 Why—WHY—waste the money you earned exchanging a sliver of your one and only lifetime on the paper you will use to swab up the steak on its way back out of your body?

-“Oooh, but cheap toilet paper is soooooo scraaaatchy!”
+“Oooh, but cheap toilet paper is so scraaaaatchy!”